 Windscribe doesn’t unlock BBC iPlayer, though, even through its dedicated server, which has been the case for a long while in our tests.
 Read our best VPN services for BBC iPlayer if access to this service is important to you.

 Windscribe’s US servers work well for hassle-free access to Hulu and Amazon Prime Video, though.

 Windscribe is a good VPN for torrenting, too, as P2P activity is allowed on the majority of Windscribe’s servers worldwide.

-Windscribe has been rendered considerably less useful in China after the government’s recent crackdown on VPN services.
+It’s difficult to say how useful Windscribe is in China, especially after the government’s recent crackdown on VPN services.

 Platforms & Devices

 Windscribe has a custom VPN app for almost every platform and OS you could think of, and they’re all sleek and user-friendly following a recent update.

 Favorites like Windows, MacOS, Android and iOS are all covered, plus more obscure platforms like Linux and Android TV, too.
 There are helpful setup guides for all of these devices on Windscribe’s website.